The legal responsibilities of Trustees have increased significantly over recent years. These are usually challenging roles and rightly so.

 The responsibility of Trustees to do what is right for the charity they work for is both important and essential.
-You don't need the team at Chapters Financial to tell you that the Charity Commission, a Government organisation, sees these responsibilities as the cornerstone of the effectiveness of our important charity sector.
+You don't need the team at Chapters Financial to tell you that the Charity Commission, a government organisation, sees these responsibilities as the cornerstone of the effectiveness of our important charity sector.
+Their website is very useful in checking details of a charity, its trustees and its financial position / reporting and a link to this can be found here: https://register-of-charities.charitycommission.gov.uk/

-Another helpful document for Trustees in what's involved, can be found here: https://www.gov.uk/guidance/charity-trustee-whats-involved
+Another helpful document for Trustees, originally published in May 2013, and updated in May 2018, in what's involved for a Charity Trustee (CC3a), which can be found here: https://www.gov.uk/guidance/charity-trustee-whats-involved

 For Trustees of charities this is evidenced by the Trustee Act (2000) that came into force on 01 February 2001.
 This legislation was introduced to keep pace with the evolving investment market, following the previous legislation in 1961, referred to as the Trustee Investment Act (1961).
 The new Act, amongst other points, introduced new powers of delegation, new powers for the appointment of agents and introduced appropriate safeguards for the operation of the new powers, including a duty to take proper advice in relation to investments and a statutory duty of care.

-With deposit returns now extremely low, but although the deposit protection limit has risen back to £85,000 from 30 January 2017, the situation is not improving for funds on deposit.
-Indeed, the option of placing some funds into investments has come to the fore and consequently the importance of taking advice on this topic.
+With deposit returns having been historically low (noting that the Bank of England has started to raise bank base rates at the end of 2021/beginning 2022), interest returns have not normally been high in the past decade.
+The deposit protection limit rose back to £85,000 in January 2017 and has remained unchanged.
+Overall, the situation is not improving for funds on deposit.
+Indeed, the option of placing some funds into investments has come to the fore and consequently the importance of taking financial advice on this topic, especially with the real effects of inflation on the increase.

-The government offers much guidance on how to invest charity money and has a webpage focused on this specific topic here: https://www.gov.uk/guidance/how-to-invest-charity-money
+The government offers much guidance on how to invest charity money and has a webpage focused on this specific topic here: https://www.gov.uk/guidance/how-to-invest-charity-money.
+It is noted on the website that a consultation is underway on this detailed guidance as at April 2022, also with an update to be clearer on responsible/ ethical investments (*See below).

 It is the Trustees' responsibility to invest and manage these assets in the best interests of the Trust and its beneficiaries.
-In addition to the document above, the Charities Commission provides additional investment information to Trustees as indicated in the Charities Commission document CC14 'Investment of Charitable Funds: Basic Principles'.
-A link to this document is provided here.
+In addition to the document above, the Charities Commission provides additional investment information to Trustees as indicated in the Charities Commission PDF document CC14, now entitled Charities and investment matters: a guide for trustees which can be found here: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/857987/CC14_new.pdf

 Trustees should hold some funds on deposit to cover immediate running costs - and this is a prudent course of action for the management of any business.
 Recommendations will need to be agreed and approved by the Trustees and documented accordingly.